TsangLab/Proxiris/README.md

 Workgroup annotation

 This is the developing Proxiris project, focused on workgroup annotation in a team consisting of software and human agents.

-It is built with Node.js and ElasticSearch, and uses the Faye pub-sub implementation to couple components, as well as a proxy that links the server to browsers without use of a plugin.
-We are very excited to link to Open Annotation efforts and re-use elements from other OA projects.
+It is built on Sensebase, a general system for document storage and annotation based on Node.js and ElasticSearch.

-This version is an evaluation version focused on closed workgroups, so security is all-or-nothing once logged in.
+This version is a developing version focused on closed workgroups, so security is all-or-nothing once logged in.

 The overall system focuses on a component oriented design, much of the code